How to Introduce New Technology into the Workplace

 Reach out for support

 You know you’re getting all of this new equipment, but you’ll need a plan B in case any troubles come about, or you need help.
-Opt for technology that have digital help interfaces instead of bulky user manuals.
+Opt for technology that has digital help interfaces instead of bulky user manuals.
 Best case scenario, you’re able to reach out to your MSP (managed service provider) for support when needed through this transition period as well as afterwards.
 Ahead of the first day using the new technology, it’s a good idea to train your staff and provide them with the skills and knowledge they’ll need to operate the equipment efficiently and be comfortable using it day to day.

 Check it out: How Top Small Businesses Use Technology Infographics

 It’s an all too common occurrence among businesses where investment in new technology is made without communicating with the staff who will actually be using the equipment.
-Discussing the changes that needs to be made and including staff in the selection process in one way or another, will make the transition go much smoother when the staff knows what they are getting into and aren’t blindsided by new equipment on their desk one morning.
+Discussing the changes that need to be made and including staff in the selection process in one way or another, will make the transition go much smoother when the staff knows what they are getting into and aren’t blindsided by new equipment on their desk one morning.
 The people who know that pain points the best from day to day experience, are the employees who actually use the equipment that may be the cause of many issues.

 Not so fast